openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 3: Trigger Action

-Brightness to turn on the associated device 1-99, 255=ON You can choose if your Mini Sensor turns an associated device on or off when sending the BASIC SET command.
+Brightness to turn on the associated device 1-99, 255=ON
+<p&gtYou can choose if your Mini Sensor turns an associated device on or off when sending the BASIC SET command.
 Use value 0 to turn the associated device OFF and value 255 to turn it ON.
-Adjust brightness level for a Z-Wave dimmer (Multilevel switch) by putting in any value between 1 and 99.
+Adjust brightness level for a Z-Wave dimmer (Multilevel switch) by putting in any value between 1 and 99. </p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.